-Estonia’s development co-operation is provided in line with its second Development Co-operation Strategy, which was set for the period of 2011-15.
-This strategy contains detailed provisions concerning the goals and objectives of Estonia’s development co-operation, its sectoral and geographical priorities, as well as its financial allocations of ODA.
+Estonia’s development co-operation is provided in line with its Strategy for Estonian Development Co-operation and Humanitarian Aid.
+A new strategy for the period 2016-20 was approved in 2015.
+This strategy contains detailed provisions concerning the goals and objectives of Estonia’s development co-operation, its sectoral and geographical priorities, as well as its estimated financial allocations of ODA.
 The Ministry of Foreign Affairs is the key institution responsible for managing and co-ordinating Estonia’s development co-operation.

 In 2014, Estonia provided its bilateral development co-operation mostly to Afghanistan, Ukraine, Moldova, Georgia, Kyrgyzstan, Syrian Arab Republic and West Bank and Gaza Strip, often in the form of small-scale technical co-operation projects.
 The main sectors of Estonia’s bilateral development co‑operation were governance and civil society, humanitarian aid, education and economic infrastructure and services.
 Cross-cutting themes in Estonia’s development co-operation are the rights of women and children, information and communication technologies, and transparency and democratic participation.

 Multilateral ODA accounted for 60% of Estonia’s total ODA in 2014, provided primarily through the European Union (accounting for 72% of its multilateral ODA in 2014), as well as through the World Bank, the United Nations and other multilateral organisations.